matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-> **If you refreshed the page or recently connected your wallet to zkSync you will be asked to "Authorize to Send to Ethereum."**
+> **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Send to Ethereum."**
 > - Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
 </br>

 4. Select the token to send to Ethereum and enter the amount.
-- *If this is your first transaction on zkSync, you will need to need to sign to authorize account activation and you will see the Account Activation Fee below the fee for the transaction.*
+- *If this is your first transaction on zkSync, you will need to sign to authorize account activation, and you will see the Account Activation Fee below the fee for the transaction.*
   - **The Account Activation is a one-time fee to register your account with zkSync.
 You will only need to pay this on your first transaction with zkSync.**
 - *Before transacting, you can change the fee token.*
 Users can pay transaction fees in all popular tokens since zkSync supports “gasless meta-transactions.”